matheus-hickmann/assembly-service/README.md

 For database, you can choose between install Postgres locally, or you can install docker, than run `docker-compose up -d` on project root folder.
 By doing this you'll have postgres running containerized and do not need to install anything else.

+You need to create `aeemby_db` database.
+It could be automized by a terraform script.
+But for this POC it's not at MVP.

 After you have everything installed, you can use the command `./gradlew bootRun` and check if spring-boot starts correctly